Your North Branch: Halifax North Memorial Public Library Renovation Project Important Milestone

 Why are you renovating Halifax North Memorial Public Library?

-Each year our libraries get busier and busier, and Halifax North Memorial Public Library has outgrown its current capacity to meet the public’s needs.
+Halifax North Memorial Public Library is over 60 years old and needs major building improvements to meet the public’s needs.
 The branch is ready for a significant renovation to address building maintenance issues, introduce the highest levels of accessibility and sustainability features, and reimagine the public space.

 A Manager of Community Connections, has been hired specifically for this project.
-They will capture community feedback at every stage, and inform the design and build team on key decisions.
+Buranda Skinner, Manager, Community Connections, will capture community feedback at every stage, and inform the design and build team on key decisions.
+This work has already started and will be a key feature of the renovation project.

-What is the selection criteria for contractors and partners?
+What was the selection criteria for contractors and partners?

 The municipal Procurement Department performs the procurement function for all municipal business units and agencies, including Halifax Public Libraries.
 This transparent process achieves best value for the citizens of Halifax.